OTHER ATTORNEYS GIVE UP. NOT ME.

 Courts of Appeal and Supreme Court Information

 Generally speaking, both the State and Federal systems have three courts: the trial court, the Court of Appeals, and a Supreme Court.
 Once the trial court issues its final judgment (which in a criminal case is the sentence imposed), an appeal may be commenced to challenge both the final judgment and any erroneous rulings during the pendency of the case.
 Except in rare instances, most appeals begin in the lower appellate court.
-The appeals process consists of summarizing the case history and underlying facts, and then writing legal arguments, all contained within a “brief” which is filed with a panel of judges, and then presenting oral arguments to the panel at a later date.
-Thereafter, an adverse appeals court decision can be appealed further by the losing party, to the supreme court of that jurisdiction (i.e., the Supreme Court of Arizona, the Texas Court of Criminal Appeals, the Supreme Court of Missouri, or the Supreme Court of Kansas; or, the U.S. Supreme Court if you have decided to seek review in Washington, D.C. after losing in a state supreme court).
-This phase also consists of writing arguments and presenting oral arguments, but usually to a larger panel of judges.
+The appeals process begins with us meticulously explaining the case history and underlying facts, and then writing legal arguments, all contained within a “brief” which is filed with a panel of judges.
+The government goes next, preparing and filing a response brief.
+Depending on the complexity of the legal issues and arguments, often the case will then be slated for presentation of the parties' oral arguments to the panel.
+Appellate courts then take many weeks and sometimes several months to reach a decision.
+Thereafter, the losing side of the appeal can seek further review from the supreme court of that jurisdiction (i.e., the Supreme Court of Arizona, the Texas Court of Criminal Appeals, the Supreme Court of Missouri, or the Supreme Court of Kansas; or, the U.S. Supreme Court if you have decided to seek review in Washington, D.C. after losing in a state supreme court).
+This "supreme court" phase also consists of writing briefs and presenting oral arguments, but usually to a larger panel of judges.

 If this seems somewhat technical and even a bit confusing, don’t be embarrassed.
-Most lawyers who don’t work daily within the appeals system are unaware of these distinctions, especially if we layer on top of what’s been written so far with this little wrinkle, the post-conviction process: Typically, the decisions made by a state supreme court are “final.”
-However, such decisions can still be appealed, as mentioned in the preceding paragraph, to the United States Supreme Court, the highest court in the nation.
-Or, the state supreme court decision can be challenged through Federal post-conviction litigation in a Federal district court, and later appealed to a federal appeals court.
-And once again, despite having gone this alternative route, an application can still once again be made for review in the United States Supreme Court.
+Most lawyers who don’t work daily within the appellate system are unaware of these distinctions, especially if we layer on top of what’s been written so far this little wrinkle - the post-conviction process.
+There, the attorney for the convicted goes back through the records in the investigation and trial court proceedings to find errors made or matters overlooked by trial counsel.
+A brief is then written and submitted to the trial court where sentencing took place.
+If the trial judge disagrees that counsel made errors, that ruling can be appealed in similar fashion to the appeal that was pursued right after sentencing.
+And, the state supreme court decision in this second appeal can then be challenged through Federal post-conviction litigation in a Federal district court, and later appealed to a Federal appeals court.
+And once again, despite having gone this alternative route, an application can still be made for review in the United States Supreme Court.
 The bottom line is that, to gain review in the United States Supreme Court, the legal issue(s) in the underlying case must involve or provoke the interpretation of the United States Constitution, or other Federal law.
 If a litigant is fortunate enough to have his or her case reach the United States Supreme Court, he or she must accept that the ruling issued by the nine Justices is final and cannot be appealed any further.

 Below, please find information specific to the appeals courts of Arizona, Texas, Missouri, and Kansas: